dorelljames/dorellos-app/README.md

 - Ensure database migration ran successfully

 ### TypeScript errors
-- Run `pnpm install` to ensure all deps are installed
+- Run `npm install` to ensure all deps are installed
 - Check that `lib/types/database.ts` matches your schema

 ---